-Carpal tunnel syndrome (CTS) is the result of pressure on the median nerve in your wrist.
-The median nerve and several tendons run from your forearm to your hand through a small space in your wrist called the carpal tunnel.
-When this small space narrows even further, causing pain and discomfort in the wrist and hand, you have CTS.
-In this post, we briefly look at how a carpal tunnel brace can help manage the pain and discomfort of this condition.
-We also briefly discuss other strategies for managing the condition.
+The median nerve and lots of tendons operate from the forearm to your hand through a small space in your wrist called the carpal tunnel.
+When this little distance narrows even further, resulting in discomfort and pain in the hand and wrist, you have Carpal Tunnel Syndrome (CTS).
+In this post, we briefly examine the way a carpal tunnel brace can help manage the pain and discomfort of this condition.
+We also briefly discuss different approaches for managing the condition.

-People who work jobs emphasizing repetitive tasks done with the hands, such as typing or sorting, and athletes in sports where the wrist factors prominently, such as tennis or baseball, are at the most risk of developing carpal tunnel.
+CTS is often brought on by overuse of the wrist.
+Symptoms may include numbness, tingling, pain and weakness in the wrist and hand and are typically felt more intensely at night.Individuals who perform tasks emphasizing repetitive tasks done with the hands, such as typing or sorting, and athletes in sports where the wrist factors, such as tennis or baseball, are at the most risk of developing carpal tunnel.

-There are a few ways in which to help manage the symptoms of carpal tunnel and help those suffering from the condition return to their normal lives.
-We will primarily focus on how certain types of wrist brace can be effective treatments to strengthen and heal the wrist.
+There are a couple ways that to help manage the symptoms of carpal tunnel and help those suffering from the illness return to their normal lives.
+We will primarily focus on how certain kinds of wrist brace may be powerful treatments to strengthen and heal the wrist.

-Those with mild CTS may also consider other forms of wrist support, e.g. support bandages or athletic tape.
-These can have the same rehabilitating effects as orthopedic wrist braces.
-However, they are often more comfortable and allow for greater range of motion.
+People who have mild CTS may also consider other forms of wrist support, e.g. support bandages or athletic tape.
+These can have the same rehabilitating consequences as orthopedic wrist braces.
+However, they are often more comfortable and allow for greater selection of movement.

 Other Ways to Handle Carpal Tunnel